-At the conclusion of the question and answer period you will have one minute to serve the judges a portion of your dish.
-This will allow them to visually evaluate the dish you have prepared.
+At the conclusion of the question and answer period you will have one-minute to serve the judges a portion of your dish.
+This will allow judges to visually evaluate the dish you have prepared.
 Contestants are encouraged to practice proper food handling techniques when presenting food to the judges.

-Their dish should be presented in a serving dish, or if appropriate, the dish in which the food was cooked or baked.
+The food should be presented in a serving dish with a serving utensil.
+The dish should be presented to the judges as if it were about to be placed on a table for a family dinner.
 In some instances, it is not necessary to present to the judges the entire recipe.
 For example, if a recipe makes two loaves of bread, only one loaf needs to be presented for judging.
-Serve judges only a small portion of food.
-Serving trays will be provided by the Preparation Center Supervisor if needed.
+Serve judges only a small portion of food using the paper products provided by the judging supervisor.
+The serving trays provided by the Kitchen Supervisor must be used if a tray is needed to safely transport the dish.